wandss/FileNetPEAPI/README.md

                             )
 ```
 ***Only documents available in FileNet repository can be attached, therefore the ID for this document must be passed here.
 It is also required to pass the object_store key with the desired 'ObjectStoreName'
-It is also possible to set a subject for this Workflow by passing the parameter subject, with any string you like as value.***
+It is also available to set a subject for this Workflow by passing the parameter subject, with any string you like as value.***

 As shown rigth above, starting (lauching) a workflow relies on many variables.
 Therefore is important to know the workflow that's about to be started.

 ###Commum atributes for any workflows are:
-- wf_name
+- wf_name **required**
 - subject

 Any other attribute depends on the Workflow's settings.

 ##Notes on this program:
-Obviously there are many things to improve at this API (and probably some bugs) yet, at the state it is now, I do believe it can be shared, since I've already used it to implement at least other trhee different applications and they are working just fine.
+Obviously there are many things to improve at this API (and probably some bugs).
+Yet, at the state it is now, I do believe it can be shared, since I've already used it to implement at least other trhee different applications and they are working just fine.

+As metionend at the top of this document, this API (untill now) will only work with Python 2.x versions.

 I do hope this API can be useful for those who intends to develop FileNet application as it has been to myself.

-This API aims the "Process Engine" only.
+This API aims the "Process Engine" only (Case Foundation).
 To expand it's usage and use Python to access "Content Engine" as well, I do recommend the **Open CMIS API**.

 Open CMIS is an amazing API for accessing and controlling objects inside a CMIS Compliant repository.
 It is distributed and maintenned by Apache, [Apache Chemistry](http://chemistry.apache.org/python/cmislib.html) and written by Mr. [Jeff Pots](https://github.com/jpotts)